 Deserve it indeed, and I watched as nearly every splurge blew up like a stick of dynamite (metaphorically).
 It was from being an onlooker in the splash zone that I realized one beautiful truth: I shouldn’t “splurge.”

-It was amazing to see how quickly the splurges turned into debt, and the debt controlled the master slave.
-Cars were repossessed, bill collectors were calling, jobs were lost (due to lack of cars), homes turned into houses that the banks owned, and lives were destroyed.
+It is amazing to see how quickly “splurges” turn into debt, and the debt controls the master slave.
+Cars are repossessed, bill collectors call, jobs are lost (due to lack of cars), homes turn into houses that the banks own, and lives are destroyed.
 Did you “splurge” today?
 How about yesterday?
 Did you “splurge” all last week?

 Today, I want you to look at what you have and say “it’s good enough.”
 The world wants you to be discontent with your life, and your image, but tell them “no, what I have is good enough!”
 If you can stop caring about what other people think, and stop seeking others approval, you will be able to wage war too.